 NEW YORK’S CHILD VICTIMS ACT (CVA)

 An early and well-known reviver statute in the State of New York is called the Child Victims Act (CVA), which was enacted in August of 2019.
 The CVA was crafted by lawmakers to allow victims of childhood sexual abuse a one-year lookback window to commence civil actions, previously time-barred, against public and private institutions.
 The CVA was ultimately extended an additional year due to COVID-19.
 The Child Victims Act window closed on August 14, 2021, with nearly eleven thousand lawsuits filed.

 SIMILAR ‘REVIVER’ OR ‘WINDOW’ STATUTES IN OTHER STATES

 Another state that was early to enact a reviver statute was New Jersey.
 The legislation (S-477) was enacted on December 1, 2019 and extended the civil statute of limitations for survivors of child sexual abuse.
 This extension opened a two-year window for those alleging abuse and is scheduled to sunset in December of 2021.
 With less than 6 months left in the applicable timeframe, there has been an uptick in the number of allegations made against institutions and their current or former employees.

-Most recently, on August 1, 2021, Louisiana’s Governor signed legislation opening a three-year window for survivors of childhood sexual abuse to seek damages in civil court; and, in Maine, a permanent revival window has opened to include all expired claims of child sexual abuse.
+Most recently, on August 1, 2021, Louisiana opened a three-year window for survivors of childhood sexual abuse to seek damages in civil court; and, in Maine, a permanent revival window has opened to include all expired claims of child sexual abuse.